 - System Administrators setting up ProConn Latte for end-users may wish to enable a password that prevents users from modifying the site WhiteList.
 This feature can be accessed under Preferences -> General -> Set Password.

-Due to the amount of vulnerabilities found in Java, many UC Berkeley applications have enabled Terminal Server access via Microsoft's Remote Desktop Protocol (RDP).
+Due to the number of vulnerabilities found in Java, many UC Berkeley applications have enabled Terminal Server access via Microsoft's Remote Desktop Protocol (RDP).

 Contact your application administrator to inquire about Terminal Server availability.

-Desktop applications that require Java (e.g. OpenOffice) are often less risky and are not affected by many browser-based Java vulnerabilities.
-However, there are still important security considerations:
+Desktop applications that require Java (e.g., OpenOffice) are often less risky and are not affected by many browser-based Java vulnerabilities.
+However, there are still essential security considerations: